Territory of the Islamic State: Nigeria and West Africa

-North Caucasus

-IS militants in Syria issued a threat to Russian President Vladimir Putin in 2014: "we will liberate Chechnya and the entire Caucasus, God willing.
-Your throne has already teetered, it is under threat and will fall when we come to you because Allah is truly on our side."
-In early 2015, commanders of the militant Caucasus Emirate group in Chechnya and Dagestan announced their defection and pledge of allegiance to Abu Bakr al-Baghdadi.
-In a June 2015 audio statement posted online, IS spokesman Abu Mohammad al-Adnani accepted the pledges of allegiance and appointed Abu Muhammad al-Qadari (Rustam Asildarov) as Governor of a new Caucasus Province.
-He called on other militants in the region to join with and follow al-Qadari.
-The group has carried out occasional, low-level attacks since then.
-Russian security services killed Rustam Asildarov in December 2016.

-Gaza

-In February 2014, the Mujahideen Shura Council in the Environs of Jerusalem declared its support for ISIL.
-On 2April 2015, elements of this group, along with members of the Army of Islam and the Gaza faction of Ansar Bait al-Maqdis, formed the Sheikh Omar Hadid Brigade, also known as Islamic State in Gaza, as it predominantly operates in the Gaza Strip.
+In October 2022, the town of Ansongo was captured by IS's Sahel province.

 Somalia

-The Islamic State in Somalia (ISS) is active since 2015, and though it remains a small militia of around 300 fighters, it has been considered possible by experts that ISS controls a number of villages in Puntland's hinterland.
+The Islamic State in Somalia (ISS) has been active since 2015, and though it remains a small militia of around 300 fighters, it has been considered possible by experts that ISS controls a number of villages in Puntland's hinterland.
 Furthermore, the group managed to capture and hold the town of Qandala for over a month in late 2016.
 At first, ISS did not receive official recognition by the Islamic State, however, this was subsequently granted by December 2017.

 As of 2022, the group serves as an intermediary for IS provinces in Africa and the leadership based in Syria and Iraq.
 It also finances ISKP via Yemen.

+Sahel region

+The Islamic State – Sahel Province was formed on 15 May 2015 as the result of a split within the militant group Al-Mourabitoun.
+The rift was a reaction to the adherence of one of its leaders, Adnan Abu Walid al-Sahraoui, to the Islamic State.
+From March 2019 to 2022, IS-GS was formally part of the Islamic State – West Africa Province (ISWAP); when it was also called "ISWAP-Greater Sahara".
+In March 2022, IS declared the province autonomous, separating it from its West Africa Province and naming it Islamic State – Sahel Province (ISSP) the group would go on to takeover large swathes of Mali, Niger and Burkina Faso.
+Between 2022 and 2023, the group saw major gains in the Mali War, occupying large swarths of territory in southeastern Mali.
+Tidermène was captured by the group on 12 April 2023.